Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown above, that doesn’t look good.
 A lot of nice red errors, that could be good right?
 But looking at the error I showed you earlier (mentioning the subscription is not valid), these errors could have something to do with that.
 So we decided to reboot the device a second time.

-But this time we noticed something very very nice when looking at the Activation screen.
-As shown below, Windows Pro is now converted to Windows 10 Enterprise and also successfully activated!
+But this time, we noticed something very nice when looking at the Activation screen.
+As shown below, Windows Pro has been converted to Windows Enterprise and successfully activated!

-Please note: We also created a test environment to manually reproduce the issue, within this test environment only 1 reboot was necessary after running that rundll32 command.
+Please note: We also created a test environment to reproduce the issue manually.
+After running that rundll32 command, only one reboot was necessary within this test environment.

 So we again opened the event log to find out if this upgrade is also noted.
 As shown below “Lease successfully installed”